Who We Are

 A number of years ago, Sabia was diagnosed with the skin condition psoriasis, and the medical world prescribed the dangerous anti-cancer drug Methotrexate, alongside damaging skin creams containing corticosteroids.
 Very quickly it became apparent that the medical establishment was focussed purely on pushing drugs and treating symptoms, rather than focussing on health and wellness.

-Sabia became determined to take her health and skin condition into her own hands, and worked tirelessly to produce an entirely natural, safe, effective, skin cream which very quickly replaced the prescribed drugs, had her quit the anti-cancer medication, and return to a healthy, happy, skin condition.
+Believe it or not, Sabia became determined to take her health and skin condition into her own hands, and worked tirelessly to produce an entirely natural, safe, effective, skin cream which very quickly replaced the prescribed drugs, had her quit the anti-cancer medication, and return to a healthy, happy, skin condition.
+Unbelievably, and counter to commonly held belief, taking matters into her own hands, disregarding the sage advice of the very overweight, unhealthy looking GP who had her on anti-cancer medication, Sabia was able to cure and incurable problem while simultaneously ceasing a drug that was seriously damaging her liver.
+It’s absolute insanity to consider it.

 It was out of the research into psoriasis (being an inflammatory immune issue; a symptom of a badly damaged gut microbiome) that Sabia became interested in kombucha, from which OMBucha® was born…